sumiya11/Groebner.jl/benchmark/README.md

 The definitions of benchmark systems can be found in `benchmark_systems.jl`.

-Computed bases will be verified against short certificates that are assumed to be correct.
+Computed bases will be verified against short SHA certificate, which are assumed to be correct.

-For running the benchmarks, you will need a Julia client v1.6+ installed.
+For running the benchmarks, you will need a Julia client v1.6+ installed (preferably 1.9).
 See the official installation guide at https://julialang.org/downloads/platform/.